joseluisesna/Denunciations_in_Giaveno_1335/README.md

 [![ERC funding](https://img.shields.io/badge/funding-ERC-green)](https://cordis.europa.eu/project/id/101000442)

 This repository contains the data and code to replicate the results of the article:
 - Estévez, J. L., Salihović, D., & Sgourev.
 S. V. (2024).
-'Endogenous Dynamics of Denunciation: Evidence from an Inquisitorial Trial'. _PNAS Nexus_.
+'Endogenous Dynamics of Denunciation: Evidence from an Inquisitorial Trial'. _PNAS Nexus_, pgae340. https://doi.org/10.1093/pnasnexus/pgae340

 ## Purpose of the repository